Skip to main content

 Thursday, February 22, 2007

-TULSA – An independent consulting firm recommends that Oklahoma State University-Tulsa consider building campus housing within the next few years, according to a report released today.
+According to a report released Thursday, an independent consulting firm recommends that Oklahoma State University-Tulsa consider building campus housing within the next few years.

-OSU-Tulsa President Gary Trennepohl said the possibility of student housing would help evolving student and community needs, as well as propel the university into its next phase of growth and development.
+OSU-Tulsa President Gary Trennepohl said the possibility of student housing would help meet evolving student and community needs and propel the university into its next phase of growth and development.

-“The information from the student housing feasibility study will enable us to better assess and adequately plan for residential life at OSU-Tulsa,” Trennepohl said.
-“We need to plan for the needs of our students over the next 10 to 25 years and providing housing options is a request that we hear very often from the community.”
+“The information from the student housing feasibility study will enable us to assess better and adequately plan for residential life at OSU-Tulsa,” Trennepohl said.
+“We need to plan for the needs of our students over the next 10 to 25 years, and providing housing options is a request that we often hear from the community.”

 MGT of America analyzed three housing options.
-They recommended constructing 200 condo-style units, with a choice of one or two bedrooms.
-The location for the residential area is under evaluation.
-There are more than 200 acres available for OSU-Tulsa expansion.
+They recommended constructing 200 condo-style units with a choice of one or two bedrooms.
+The location of the residential area is under evaluation.
+More than 200 acres are available for OSU-Tulsa expansion.

-Board members and university officials said they will review the consultant’s report and will conduct further analysis over the next few months to gather additional information before making any decisions.
+Board members and university officials said they would review the consultant’s report and conduct further analysis over the next few months to gather additional information before making any decisions.

 In November 2006, the independent consulting firm was contracted to conduct a student housing economic feasibility study.
-MGT utilized surveys, interviews and focus groups to gauge the interests and preferences of OSU-Tulsa students, faculty and staff, as well as students at OSU’s Center for Health Sciences and Langston University-Tulsa.
+MGT utilized surveys, interviews and focus groups to gauge the interests and preferences of OSU-Tulsa students, faculty and staff, and students at OSU’s Center for Health Sciences and Langston University-Tulsa.

 The project’s objectives included assessing campus needs and student interests, analyzing the surrounding community housing market, developing demand estimates and facility options and preparing financial analyses.